Amutheezan/amutheezan.github.io/capp.md

 </project>
 ```
-We can add over own property name and value based on our use cases, capp models. and in the zip we just point relevant parameter to be zipped into the location we want; for general we used to have it on target folder.
+We can add over own property name and value based on our use cases, capp models. and in the zip we just point relevant parameter to be zipped into the location we want; for general we used to have it on the target folder.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>